CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 ### City of LA Workflow
-**4/9/2020 update:** We use Aqueduct, our shared pipeline for building ETLs and scheduling batch jobs.
-We create one table for the US and one for the rest of the world, called *global*:
+**4/9/2020 update:** We create one table for the US and one for the rest of the world, called *global*:

 * **Global:** Use JHU province-level time-series data.
 The US is a singular observation as a country.
 Smaller countries report only country-level data, while larger countries like China, Australia, and Canada include province-level data.
 * **US:** Use JHU's historical county-level time-series data up through 4/8.
 Then, schedule a job that pulls JHU county-level time-series data (which is updated hourly).
 Append those into one time-series dataset and calculate state totals and change in cases from prior day.